-This interface between the test system and the UDP datagram was developed and is shown in figure 15.
+This interface between the test system and the UDP datagram was developed and is shown in figure 16.

-Figure 15: Interface between Test System and UDP datagram
+Figure 16: Interface between Test System and UDP datagram

-As it has been explained above, the DatagramPacket interface provides generic means for the communication via the transporter.
+As it has been seen in clause 4.3.1 the DatagramPacket interface provides generic means for the communication via the transporter.
 But this level of abstraction is insufficient when a test adaptation has to access elements of the API header and body.
-As it will be shown below, the API header contains various types of information where operations on bit level for providing and retrieving the data is inappropriate.
+As it will be shown below the API header contains various types of information where the operation on bit level for providing and retrieving the data is inappropriate.

-Implementations of the specified interface HADatagramPacket hides the need of handling the encoding/decoding of API messages directly within the test adapter.
+Implementations of the specified interfaces HL2UserPlaneDatagram and HL2ControlPlaneDatagram hide the need of handling the encoding/decoding of API messages directly within a test adapter.
 Datagram implementations can therefore be considered to provide the coding for different API messages.
-The users, i.e. the test adapter implementers can therefore focus on the provisioning of the necessary API information.
-These are techniques borrowed from classical object oriented software engineering that allows the implementation of reusable software components.
+The user, i.e. the test adapter implementers can therefore focus on the provisioning of the necessary API information.